 In the area of intellectual property & technology, Kenneth is a renown award winning author and trainer and this has cemented his credentials as a specialist in the aforementioned practice areas.
 He has conducted specialized trainings in areas of ICT such as, block chain technology, digital banking & data protection among others.
-Kenneth represents and has conducted trainings for government entities and some of the largest national/multi-national entities in the region such as DFCU Bank, Stanbic Bank, Housing Finance bank, Jade E Services t/a Jumia, Jumia Food, Jumia Travel, Civil Aviation Authority, Min of ICT.
+Kenneth represents and advises government & international entities such as World Bank, World Economic Forum, Ministry of ICT among others.
 Kenneth is also a visiting lecturer of intellectual property & Cyber Law at Uganda Christian University and has also conducted lectures on Cyber Law at Makerere University, Law School.
 He heads the ICT Cluster of the Uganda Law Society & is a member the Intellectual Property Cluster, Uganda Law Society.
 Kenneth is also a member of The Africa List, an exclusive community of next generation CEOs building Africa’s top 100 companies, supported by the CDC Group.

 Kenneth has also advised the Government of Uganda on the integration of ICT into the adjudication processes for Courts of Judicature and advises the Ministry of ICT on innovation and ICT policy development.